-On the left is Strombus gigas, the Queen conch or the Great green conch.
+Below is Strombus gigas, the Queen conch or the Great green conch.
 It is the largest North American mollusc, with some specimens reaching just over 30 cm.
 It is found in the Caribbean and surrounding waters; usually on sand.

-On the right is Cassis madagascariensis which is often used by jewellers for carving cameos.
+Below is Cassis madagascariensis which is often used by jewellers for carving cameos.
 It is a possible predator of invasive sea urchins, and is found in tropical and temperate oceans from surface to 1000 m deep.